WilsonPercival/WilsonPercival/rename file bug/rename_file_bug_r317s.md

 ## Problem description

 I can't have two files with the same name in two different folders.
+In the update you did it, now the folder structure is preserved.
+I think it is logical that now I should be able to have two files with the same name, but in different folders, because their paths will be different.

 ## Attach a .c3p